 If you think you'll need more study time, you can also take the tests later in the fall.
 The SAT offers November and December test dates, and the ACT offers October and December test dates.
 If you're considering these dates, check with the admissions offices of the colleges where you plan on applying to see how late they accept scores.

-I would recommend signing up for the first available fall test dates to see where you stand after all your summer studying.
-If you don’t do as well as you hoped, you can immediately sign up for the next date.
+I recommend signing up for the first available fall test dates to see where you stand after all your summer studying.
+If you don’t do as well as you hoped, you can then immediately sign up for the next date.

 I get it now!
-Thanks disembodied hand!
+Thanks, disembodied hand!

-Step 5: Execute Your Study Plan, but Keep it Flexible
+Step 5: Execute Your Study Plan, but Keep It Flexible

-Ok, now it’s time to put your plan in motion!
+OK, now it’s time to put your plan in motion!
 You’ve blocked out your study time, and you’re committed to following through.
 However, it’s important to remember to roll with the punches if conflicts arise (and they will!).

-Maybe you end up going on a family vacation, camping with your friends, or taking on a part time job.
+Maybe you end up going on a family vacation, camping with your friends, or taking on a part-time job.
 Make sure you don’t let studying fall by the wayside just because you skip a day or a week.
 Be open to moving around your study schedule so that you can maintain your goals while also taking advantage of the summer in other ways.

-If you can maintain the right balance of flexibility and commitment, you’ll have a fun and productive summer!
+As long as you can maintain the right balance of flexibility and commitment, you’ll have a fun and productive summer!

 Still trying to decide when to take the SAT or ACT?
 Learn which senior year SAT/ACT test dates are best for you.
 Also take a look at upcoming test dates for SAT subject tests if you still need to take those!